Undergraduate Research Scholar Award (URS)

 If the student’s Undergraduate Research Scholar work is accepted for presentation at a regional or national professional meeting while still a student at Andrews University, the Office of Research and Creative Scholarship can provide supporting funds to cover 50% of the student’s travel/attendance expenses, up to $500.

 To be eligible for participation in the Undergraduate Research Scholar program, a student should be an honors student or have an academic track record that would qualify for the honors program, be a full-time student at Andrews University, and have completed a minimum of 30 undergraduate credits.
 A student may work on a single research project for two or more semesters, receiving $1000 per semester.
+Undergraduate Research Scholars must complete the Responsible Conduct of Research Certification and are expected to participate in the annual Honors Scholars and Undergraduate Research Poster Symposium.

 Since the award is given in recognition of the student’s scholarly growth and educational progress, it will be awarded at the end of the semester of her/his involvement, based on the faculty mentor’s certification that the student as achieved the expectations in terms of involvement, interest and growth.
 The level of performance expected from the student for each semester should be equivalent to what the department expects for a two-credit research course.
 Once the faculty mentor has certified that the student has met expectations, the award will be credited to the student’s account at the end of the semester.